 She resides in Jupiter, FL, although she can most often be found aloft in seat 2C.

 A little more backstory ...

 Karen's path to consulting is a direct result of two inflection points: meeting Dr. Bob Moore (now her husband) and her deep seated commitment to working and living congruently .
 Dr. Bob founded Oneteam's predecessor company, working in clinical, organization and sports psychology settings.
-One note-able highlight of his long and productive career is his position as coach for the U.S. skydiving team Airspeed and their 12 consecutive world championships.
-After a decade of c0-leadership of Oneteam, Bob retired from corporate work to teach Tai Chi, and can often be found on the business end of a saltwater fishing pole.
+One noteable highlight of his long and productive career is his position as coach for the U.S. skydiving team Airspeed and their 12 consecutive national and world championships.
+After a decade of co-leadership of Oneteam, Bob retired from corporate work to teach Tai Chi, and can often be found on the business end of a saltwater fishing pole.